equinnoxy/lunarpride-turfmap/README.md

-# LS-RP Turfmap
+# LunarPride Roleplay Turfmap

-Turfmap of LS-RP.
-It may have some minor differences compared to the original codes.
+Turfmap of LunarPride Roleplay.
+Originated from LS-RP Turfmap by ulasbayraktar / asapdeveloper

 ## How can i add Polygon?